-Spectator Locations for the 2021 IRONMAN 70.3 world championship
+Spectator Locations for the 2023 INTERMOUNTAIN HEALTH IRONMAN 70.3 North american championship st. george

 Roka Swim – Sand Hollow State Park, Hurricane